winne27/fhem.js/README.md

 This is a node.js server which works as a websocket gateway to a fhem server.

+# Install
-Install node.js on the server on which fhem is installed
+Install first node.js on the server on which fhem is installed.
+Install node.js plugin socket.io with

+    npm install -g socket.io

+Copy this package to a directory of your choice (e.g. /var/www/fhem.js).
 Have a look to param.js of this package.
 Adjust telnet port of fhem if neccessary.

-Run server.js of this package as a node.js service.
+Change to installation directory and start the server with

+    node.js start server.js

+# Client

 On client side you need socket.io (tested with diverent browsers and with Android Java using java class [com.github.nkzawa.socketio.client](https://github.com/nkzawa/socket.io-client.java) for realizing a websocket connection.).